-Egypt says Trump promised to continue Nile dam mediation
+Egypt's Sisi says Trump assured him of further Nile dam mediation

 The Grand Ethiopian Renaissance Dam, set to become the largest hydropower plant in Africa, has been a source of tension with downstream Egypt since Ethiopia broke ground on the $4 billion project in 2011.